 - A valid nursing license

 - A year or more of work experience as a nurse or equivalent acute caregiver

 Since the CRNA represents a graduate-level program, applicants with only a bachelor’s who fill the other requirements can earn their master’s as part of a CRNA program.

 Once an applicant is ready, they must find accredited nurse anesthetist schooling to pursue that particular title.
 When seeking a CRNA, the school or program must have accreditation by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA) specifically.

-For applicants starting with a bachelor’s and license, the nurse anesthetist schooling years will tend towards the longer lengths of time.
-The nurse anesthetist schooling isn’t complete until the applicant passes the National Certification Exam.
+However, for applicants starting with a bachelor’s and license, the nurse anesthetist’s schooling years will tend towards the longer lengths of time.
+The nurse anesthetist’s schooling isn’t complete until the applicant passes the National Certification Exam.

 Because of the length of time involved, many practitioners will continue towards earning their doctorate through an MSN to DNP program.
 Transitioning from MSN to DNP often factors in the clinical hours, credits, and coursework earned during the applicant’s graduate studies.
 So including a Doctor of Nursing Practice goal from the start can help applicants earn their doctorates as soon as possible.